TobyLobster/ManicMiner/README.md

            01 = }
            11 = } 16x16 exit sprite (lower 6 bits are the sprite number)

-    Then the level data starts:
+    Then the level data itself starts, consisting of a sequence of commands:

     command         description
         $ff         Increments the levelFeatureIndex.
 Once it reaches 5, the level is done.